What I’ve Learned And What’s Next

 Let me also take a moment to say thank you to every subscriber, social media follower, and commenter.
 Your words of encouragement and engagement have urged me to continue to write and move forward.
 Again, thank you for stopping by and reading my stories.

 Recently, I completed and published my first workbook.
-I created “110 Korean Fruits And Vegetables: Korean Language Learning Book” because it’s a learning tool that I wished I had when I began my Hangul studies.
+It’s a learning tool that I wished I had when I began my Hangul studies.

 Although, it’s has been said that you can learn the Korean alphabet in two hours.
 Learning the alphabet is only the first step to speaking fluently.
-In addition, I believe you need an extensive vocabulary to formulate complete sentences. *In the future, I hope to publish stories on cultural lessons and intermediate learning resources.
+In addition, I believe you need an extensive vocabulary to formulate complete sentences. *In the future, I hope to publish stories on cultural lessons and intermediate learning resources that I’ve acquired from Korea.

 Future Of Korean Convenience